10 Most Frequently Asked Dog Questions

 At the bottom of this page you can also ask your own dog question using the form provided.
 Let's get started.

 Top 10 Most Frequently Asked

 - My vet wants me to buy the dog food he sells at his vet clinic.
 Is this dog food better than a raw food diet or homemade dog food I can prepare myself?
 It is true that some prescription dog foods from the vet are meant to correct or manage a specific dog health problem such as urinary tract issues, or dogs that have chronic kidney ( renal ) problems.
-However, it is my opinion that these commercially produced prescription dog diets are made from less that optimal ingredients and most dogs, like people, will thrive better over time, on a fresh food diet whether it's a raw diet or homemade cooked dog food.
+However, it's my position that these commercially produced prescription dog diets are made from less that optimal ingredients and most dogs, like people, will thrive better over time, on a fresh food diet whether it's a raw diet or homemade cooked dog food.
 Fresh is best for everyone, including your dog!

 - Does cooking food for my dog kill all the nutrients in it?
 Of course not!
 Most people eat cooked food.
 You eat cooked food don't you?
 However, humans are the ONLY species that do cook food.
 No other creature on earth, cooks food.
 That said, when food is cooked with moderate to low heat, and for relatively short periods of time, most nutrients are preserved fairly well and some nutrients even become more bio available.
 So if you're cooking for your dog, just lightly cook it, and not for very long.
 It should be fine.
-However, I think it's a good idea to supplement with a digestive enzyme product and some nutritional herbs either freshly chopped ( add at the end of cooking ) or in capsule form.
+I think it's a good idea to supplement with a digestive enzyme product and some nutritional herbs either freshly chopped ( add at the end of cooking ) or in capsule form.
 This is a good way to ensure your dog's food is nutritionally complete and to make up for what might have been lost during cooking.